 Permitted sender policies are applied after Block Senders policies.
-This means that a domain or email address that has been added to both a blocked senders and permitted senders list is rejected.
+This means that a message from a domain or email address added to both a blocked and permitted senders list is rejected.
 This policy does not override default virus checks.

-It is not necessary to create permitted sender policies for all trusted senders.
-They are only required if a sender is having difficulty sending emails to your end users.
+- It is not necessary to create a policy for all trusted senders.
+They are only required if a sender is having difficulty sending messages to your end users.

-Using a group enables you to minimize the number of permitted sender policies you have in place, reducing administration overhead.
-Instead, one policy can reference a group containing multiple addresses or domains.
+- Using a group enables you to minimize the number of Permitted Sender policies you need.
+Instead one policy can reference a group containing multiple addresses or domains.
 The only time that a specific policy is required, is if the domain entry contains a wildcard.
 This requires a separate policy in order to permit by IP (everyone to everyone).